Professor of Theological Studies

 - THST 698: Islam and Interreligious Dialogue

 Dr. Amir Hussain is Professor of Theological Studies at Loyola Marymount University in Los Angeles, where he teaches courses on world religions.
-His own particular speciality is the study of Islam, focusing on contemporary Muslim societies in North America.
+His own particular specialty is the study of Islam, focusing on contemporary Muslim societies in North America.
 Although born in Pakistan, Amir came to Canada with his family when he was four.
 His academic degrees (BSc, MA, PhD) are all from the University of Toronto where he received a number of awards, including the university’s highest award for alumni service.
 Amir’s PhD dissertation was on Muslim communities in Toronto.
 For 2011 to 2015, Amir is the editor of the Journal of the American Academy of Religion, the premier scholarly journal for the study of religion.

 He has a deep commitment to students, and holds the distinction of being the only male to serve as Dean of Women at University College, University of Toronto.
 Before coming to California in 1997, Amir taught courses in religious studies at several universities in Canada.
 He is active in academic groups such as the Canadian Society for the Study of Religion and the American Academy of Religion.
 He is on the editorial boards of four scholarly journals, the Journal of Religion, Conflict and Peace; Contemporary Islam: Dynamics of Muslim Life; the Ethiopian Journal of Religious Studies; and Comparative Islamic Studies.
 Amir is also interested in areas such as religion and music, religion and literature, religion and film and religion and popular culture.
 In 2008, he was appointed a fellow of the Los Angeles Institute for the Humanities.